Calling all outer space lovers!

 However, where this concept fell flat was the moment people were encouraged to fully relax by taking off their shoes.
 This left the entire room smelling like gross, sweaty feet.
 If you could get past the foul odors, the show was really, really enjoyable.
 Here is a description of Continuum:

 This immersive show, specially designed by Michel Lemieux and Victor Pilon, an internationally acclaimed artistic duo, will take visitors on a moving journey through the splendours and power of space, set to the entrancing symphonic music of Philip Glass.
 From the infinitely small to the infinitely large, a cosmic poem on the link between humankind and the Universe.

-I would definitely check out the Montreal Planetarium if you get the chance, if you’re interested in outer space and the universe (like we are)!
-It provides a great introduction to learning about space and a fantastic lights show that would appeal to everyone!
+Definitely check out the Rio Tinto Alcan Montreal Planetarium if you get the chance, especially if you’re interested in outer space and the universe.
+It provides a great introduction to learning about outer space with an impressive lights show.